 There’s four main ways you can do this:

-- Hire a design agency who can do 3D design
+- Hire a design agency familiar with 3D design and web-friendly file formats

 - Hire a freelance 3D designer